Popular herb Sage found to be heavily adulterated in Queen’s University Belfast study

 What might be reassuring for some consumers is that none of the brands sold by the big UK supermarket chains was found to be fraudulent.
 Only some Sage sold by online retailers and smaller independents was found to have been bulked out with olive leaves and/or leaves from other trees.
 While the leaves detected are not believed to be harmful, food fraud always carries the potential for food-safety and public-health hazards.

-The methods used in the 2020 study comprised a tailored blend of spectroscopy and chemometric modelling to identify a food ‘fingerprint’, developed by Prof Elliott and his team at the ASSET Technology Centre in Belfast.
-These innovative methods, which have been ISO-accredited, are the subject of a publication for the Journal of AOAC International.
-The analyses were carried out by Bia Analytical Ltd, a recent spinout company from Queen's University specialising in the authenticity testing of foodstuffs.
+The methods used in the 2020 study comprised a tailored blend of spectroscopy and chemometric modelling to identify a food ‘fingerprint’, developed by Prof Elliott and his team at the ASSET Technology Centre at IGFS in Belfast.
+These innovative methods, which have been ISO-accredited, are the subject of a 2019 publication (available on request) for the Journal of AOAC International.
+The analyses were carried out by Bia Analytical Ltd, a recent spinout company from IGFS at Queen’s specialising in the authenticity testing of foodstuffs.

 The results of this latest snapshot study have been shared for potential follow-up with the Food Industry Intelligence Network; the National Food Crime Unit; and the Scottish Food Crime and Incidents Unit.
 All of these organisations were established as a direct result of the 2014 Elliott Report, an independent review led by Prof Chris Elliott into the integrity of the UK food industry after the horsemeat crisis.